vmware/versatile-data-kit/specs/vep-1243-vdk-meta-jobs/README.md

 Optionally, describe what alternatives has been considered.
 Keep it short - if needed link to more detailed research document.
 -->

+Apache Airflow was the alternative workflow management platform that was taken into consideration.
+However, a VDK integration with Airflow proved to be costly mainly due to the management of external infrastructure.